Cheapest Way to Ship Luggage Domestically in USA (2026)

 What is the absolute cheapest way to ship a suitcase?

-For most domestic shipments where speed isn’t critical, USPS Ground Advantage is typically the most affordable option, especially for packages under 70 pounds sent to a residence.
+For most domestic shipments where speed is not critical, USPS Ground Advantage is typically the most affordable option, especially for packages under 70 pounds sent to a residence.

 How much does it cost to ship a 50 lb suitcase in the USA?